ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

      * @param distination - The destination address that the assets would be transfered to.
      */
     function claim(address token, uint256 amount, address recipient) external;

-    /// *** function signatures for commands of Exocore validator set forwarded by Gateway ***

-    /**
-     * @notice This should only be called by Exocore validator set through Gateway to update user's involved
-     * lastly updated token balance.
-     * @dev Only Exocore validato set could indirectly call this function through Gateway contract.
-     * @dev This function could be called in two scenaries:
-     * 1) Exocore validator set periodically calls this to update user principal and reward balance.
-     * 2) Exocore validator set sends reponse for the request of withdrawPrincipalFromExocore and unlock part of
-     * the vault assets and update user's withdrawable balance correspondingly.
-     * @param info - The info needed for updating users balance.
-     */
-    function updateUsersBalance(UserBalanceUpdateInfo[] calldata info) external;
 }
 ```